sherlockcoin/electrum/README.rst

 You can also install Electrum on your system, by running this command::

     sudo apt-get install python3-setuptools
-    python3 -m pip install .[fast]
+    pip3 install .[fast]

-This will download and install the Python dependencies used by Electrum instead of using the 'packages' directory.
+This will download and install the Python dependencies used by Electrum, instead of using the 'packages' directory.
 The 'fast' extra contains some optional dependencies that we think are often useful but they are not strictly needed.